Bunny Lake Is Missing: Production

-Filming

-Adapting the original novel, Preminger moved the story from New York to London, where he liked working.
-His dark, sinister vision of London made use of many real locations: the Barry Elder Doll Museum in Hammersmith stood in for the dolls' hospital; the Little People's Garden School used school buildings in Hampstead; and the "Frogmore End" house was one that had belonged to novelist Daphne du Maurier's father Sir Gerald du Maurier.
+Development

 Preminger had found the novel's denouement lacking in credibility, so he changed the identity of the would-be murderer.
 This prompted many rewrites from his British husband-and-wife scriptwriters John Mortimer and Penelope Mortimer before Preminger was satisfied.

+Filming

+Adapting the original novel, Preminger moved the story from New York to London, where he favored working.
+Filming took place in early 1965.
+Preminger' dark, sinister vision of London made use of many real locations: the Barry Elder Doll Museum in Hammersmith stood in for the dolls' hospital; the Little People's Garden School used school buildings in Hampstead; and the "Frogmore End" house was Cannon Hall, which had belonged to novelist Daphne du Maurier's father Sir Gerald du Maurier.